 How Many Carbs Are in 3 Fried Chicken Strips?

-3 fried chicken strips have 32g of total carbs and 31 net carbs.
+There are 32g of total carbs and 31 net carbs in 3 fried chicken strips.

 How Many Grams Is 3 Chicken Strips?

 Calories in a Chicken Strip: Final Thoughts

 Seeing as chicken strips are rich in carbs and total fat, you should go for a smaller serving size of chicken strips so you don’t overdo the glycemic load.

 If you’re looking for high-quality chicken, make sure to try chicken from ButcherBox, a meat delivery service that specializes in premium grass-fed and grass-finished meat without any added hormones and antibiotics.